mathewleland/mleland-protecht-icw/README.md

    ```

 4. **What happens next**:
-   - The widget displays a "Loading insurance quote…" message.
+   - The widget displays a "Loading…" message.
    - It sends a POST to `https://api.sandbox.protecht.com/api/internal/widgets/icw/configure/v4`.
    - On success, it renders:
      - Quote Total